 This is a bit of an obvious one given 4 Mile Beach is the main beach in Port Douglas, but it’s still definitely worth a mention!
 We were staying right near the Surf Lifesaving club so started pretty much every day with a long beach walk – sometimes up to 8km in total!

 It was a beautiful way to start each day and really worked up an appetite for breakfast and coffee!
 Invariably we would make our way back to the beach mid-morning and again mid-afternoon for some time in the water as well, which was roughly 26 degrees and calm enough that you could quite comfortably float around which was lots of fun!

-I particularly loved that because we were staying so close to the beach we could just pop down for a quick swim without having to worry about packing a bag full of things or even necessarily wearing any shoes!
+I particularly loved that because we were staying so close to the beach we could just pop down for a quick swim without having to worry about packing a bag full of things or even necessarily wearing any shoes (even when I’d bought some new ones from Shoe Hero)!
 We did have to keep an eye on the tides though, as we were there around the full moon sometimes there wasn’t a whole lot of the beach left to walk along!

 The food menu looked pretty good too although we didn’t try anything other than the sweet potato chips (which were delicious!) so it’s definitely on the list for if I am lucky enough to find myself in Port Douglas again anytime soon!

 We had a hire car for the week so took ourselves on a day-trip adventure heading north, crossing the Daintree River and driving up to Cape Tribulation.
 It is such an incredible part of the world with impressive rainforests and pristine beaches.
 Unfortunately they strongly advise against swimming at the beaches given the risk of crocodiles, but they sure are beautiful to walk along!

 We stopped at multiple points throughout the day, including for a walk through the mangroves which are responsible for the pristine water quality and provide such an interesting environment along the beachfront.